Spring Break at the Zoo!

 Beat the traffic and take the Safari Xpress

-Trinity Metro (formerly the Fort Worth Transportation Authority) is once again offering Zoo visitors an alternative way to travel to and from the Zoo.
+Trinity Metro (formerly the Fort Worth Transportation Authority) is once again offering Zoo visitors an alternative way to travel to and from the Zoo from March 7 through 15.

 Get shuttle information, including times and fares here.

-Spring break is a popular time to visit the Zoo!
-And with 7,000 animals and 64 acres – we’re ready for you!
+Spring break is a popular time to visit the Zoo and we’re ready for you!
 A couple insider tips:

 - Allow extra time for traffic and parking.